samuelcardillo/MMORPGMaker-MV/Setting registration.md

-# How to enable the registration form
+# How to enable the registration form (online)

-- Open `registration.html` with an editor (like notepad or Sublime, for exemple)
+- Open `register.html` with an editor (like notepad or Sublime, for exemple)
 - Go to line `103`
 - Set your own server address in the `endpoint` string.